FINRAOS/MSL/README.md

 =========
 Our project is built automatically on [Travis-CI](https://travis-ci.org/FINRAOS/MSL) for all pull requests and merge requests.

-To build the Java client, please uses Maven.
+To build the Java client, please use Maven.
 You can download Maven [here](http://maven.apache.org/download.cgi).
 ```sh
 # Clone MSL git repo
 git clone git://github.com/FINRAOS/MSL.git